Animals

 If I see an animal in my community, how will I know if it is an approved animal?

 Student records are confidential.
-If you have concerns about an animal in your community, report to your Hall Coordinator or Residential Life immediately.
+If you have concerns about an animal in your community, report to your Hall Coordinator or Housing immediately.

 I'm concerned about the welfare of an animal in my community.
 What should I do?